 Any company can say that they offer the best, but what does that really mean?
 They should be able to provide you with numbers about how well their methods work for their customers.
 How do they talk about important matters of the day, such as card data security?
 And how are security features designed to protect your business and your customers made part of the merchant service experience.

-How do you get updates from the merchant service provider?
+How do you get updates from the merchant services company?
 Do you feel like they send out a lot of promotional offers that are of no use to you while they overlook the real issues that matter to you?
 Do they send it by email or mail?
 Do you feel like you know someone specific that you can count on at the company who makes themselves available for you?
 A good provider won't overwhelm you with information, but rather give you valuable updates in the context of what it can do for you.
 Whether it's changes in their policies, new laws governing credit card practices or a promotion that will actively save you money, you should feel like you have ways of staying in touch with them.
 Make sure you ask about how communication with you works and what features and services, including reporting portals, are available to you.